-The Kennesaw State University Libraries are composed of the Sturgis Library, the Johnson Library, and the Library Repository.
-The mission of the Kennesaw State University Libraries is to provide excellent services and resources that directly support the University's efforts to become a world-class comprehensive university.
-Essential to achieving this mission is a library system that selects, organizes, presents, and preserves resources for the KSU community of faculty, students, and scholars.
-The website address for the University Libraries is https://library.kennesaw.edu/.
+The Kennesaw State University Library System is composed of the Sturgis Library, the Johnson Library, and the Library Repository.
+The mission of the Kennesaw State University Library System is to provide excellent services and resources that directly support the University's efforts to become a world-class comprehensive university.
+Essential to achieving this mission is a Library System that selects, organizes, presents, and preserves resources for the KSU community of faculty, students, and scholars.
+The website address for the KSU Library System is https://library.kennesaw.edu/.